naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

 In this lab, we'll prepare the High Side.
 Recall from our architecture diagram that our bastion server on the high side will host our mirror registry.
 To do this we're interested in using `podman`, since it simplifies operation of the registry to run it within a container.

 However, we have a dilemma: the AMI we used for the prep system does not have `podman` installed!
 We could rectify this by running `sudo dnf install -y podman` on the prep system, but the bastion server won't have Internet access, so we need another option.
-Unfortunately, `podman` cannot be sneakernetted into the bastion server as we're doing with other tools, because the installation is quite complex (`dnf` obscures this complexity).
+Unfortunately, `podman` cannot be sneakernetted into the bastion server as we're doing with other tools, because the installation requires a number of dependencies.

 To solve this problem, we need to *build our own RHEL image* with `podman` pre-installed.
-One approach is to use the **Image Builder** in the Hybrid Cloud Console, and that's exactly what we'll do.
+Real customer environments will likely already have a solution for this, but one approach is to use the **Image Builder** in the Hybrid Cloud Console, and that's exactly what we'll do.

 ## Using Image Builder
 Image Builder, bundled with Red Hat Insights, enables you to create customized images and upload them to a variety of cloud environments, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform.
 You also have the option to download the images you create for on-prem infrastructure environments.
 Let's get started: